 Northern Italian wines are always a good idea and they taste even better when you’re in Northern Italy.
 Now is the time to travel to Northern Italy – no more summer crowds, everything’s more affordable, and the autumn weather is wonderful.
 These are the Northern Italian wines you need to try when you get there.

-This is the time of year when you need to be behind the wheel of a car road-tripping Northern Italy or exploring the Northern Italian region by train.
+This is the time of year when you need to be in Italy behind the wheel of a car road-tripping Northern Italy or exploring the Northern Italian regions by train.
 The temperate weather varies wildly across the North, depending on the altitude, from gorgeous clear blue sky days that are almost spring-like to cooler days when you feel a chill in the air and have to slip on a cardigan or jacket.

 No matter what the weather, there’s always somewhere to stop to enjoy some Northern Italian wines, whether it’s to linger over a bottle of white in the sunshine on a restaurant terrace on one of the Italian Lakes or to wash down some cicchetti (Venetian snacks) by a fireplace in a cosy bar in Venice on a cool evening, Northern Italian wines are always a good idea.